“The bastard has been sleeping around behind my back,” lamented my best friend.

 No other body fluid – tears, nasal fluid, saliva, sweat – could infect a person.
 Sharing food (eating out of the same plate), water (drinking water from the same bottle) and towel, could not possibly transmit the disease.
 Sharing clothes (shirts/tees), bed (they could continue to sleep in the same bed, even hug each other), soap (there was no need to have separate soaps) etc. was absolutely safe.
 No insect or bug can carry HIV and hence there would be no chances of getting infected by insects.
 In other words, my friend and Tavi’s life would go on as usual.
 However, they could have sex only with adequate precaution like using condoms (though nothing fancy like ultra-thin).
 With a list of dos, came a list of don’ts.
 No sharing of razors or toothbrushes.
 Safely disposing of any item like cotton swabs, bandage etc. used to clean blood.
 No sucking of blood from cuts.
 No oral sex without a condom (with a condom it was safe unless one partner had a mouth infection or bleeding gum).

 Prior to this visit, Tavi had gone into a shell.
 He had once confided in me about his mortal fear (rather a suspicion) of having infected my friend and the guilt of being unfaithful to him.
 However, the doctor’s visit was a game-changer.
 As a couple, Tavi and my friend made an unspoken, unwritten pact, that they would treat it like any other disease and would not cry over it.
 Each issue would be handled medically, and not emotionally.

 Related reading: She feels wanted

-Tavi and my friend have decided to take life head on.
-For any of you, who might be in either of the shoes, know that empathy is as big a gift to the patient of AIDS as medical help.
+Tavi and my friend have decided to take life head-on.
+For any of you, who might be in either of the shoes, know that empathy is as big a gift to the patient of AIDS as a medical help.
 Do not compromise on either.